Anglican Province of Christ the King: History

 On June 29, 2007, James E. Provence was elected as successor to Morse upon the latter's retirement as archbishop of the province.
 Morse continued as provost of St. Joseph of Arimathea Anglican Theological Seminary which he was instrumental in founding in 1979.
-Provence resigned on July 20, 2015, and Frederick G. Morrison was elected to succeed him as archbishop.
+Provence was installed as Archbishop in 2008.
+He resigned on July 20, 2015 after allegations of misconduct.
+Frederick G. Morrison was elected to succeed him as archbishop.
 Morrison retired on January 1, 2020, and was replaced by Archbishop John E Upham.
+Upham had been consecrated a Suffragan Bishop of the Diocese of the Atlantic States on August 15, 2012.
+Archbishop Upham deceased in February, 2023.

+On June 14th, 2023, Blair W. Schultz was elected as the fifth Archbishop of the Anglican Province of Christ the King.
+Archbishop Schultz was consecrated Bishop Suffragan of the Diocese of the Atlantic States in Tulsa, Oklahoma, on September 21, 2017, by The Most Reverend Frederick G. Morrison, The Right Reverend Donald M. Ashman, The (then) Right Reverend Doctor John E. Upham, and The Right Reverend Frank W. Brulc.

+From 2003 to 2011, the Anglican Catholic Church (ACC), the Anglican Province of Christ the King (APCK), and the United Episcopal Church of North America (UECNA) explored opportunities for greater cooperation and the possibility of achieving organic unity.
+In 2003, Archbishop John-Charles Vockler of the ACC in a letter, called for prayers for healing of the damaged relations between the ACC and the APCK.
+In 2007 intercommunion was formally astablished between the APCK and the ACC and UECNA.
+In January 2009, one bishop from each jurisdiction consecrated three suffragan bishops in St. Louis, intending that they serve all three jurisdictions.

+Archbishop Robert Morse died in 2015.

+Publications

 The publishing arm of the APCK is known as the American Church Union (ACU).

-Name

-A new name, Province of Christ the King, was adopted as the church expanded to become a nationwide jurisdiction spanning the United States.
-The province was later known as the Anglican Province of Christ the King.
+The APCK publishes a newsletter called The Shepherd's Staff.

 Parishes

 The APCK has over forty parishes across three dioceses organized geographically.
-Sixteen of its parishes are in California, and its seminary, Saint Joseph of Arimathea Anglican Theological College, is located one block south of the University of California, Berkeley.
+Sixteen of its parishes are in California.